tenox7/wrp/README.md

 WRP Server / Gateway should run on a modern hardware/os that supports memory hungry Chrome.

-WRP Client / Browser needs to support HTML FORM and ISMAP.
+WRP Client / Browser needs to support forms and ISMAP.
 Typically Mosaic 2.0 would be minimum version for forms, although ISMAP was supported since 0.6B so you could manually enter url using `?url=...`.

 ## History
 * In 2014, version 1.0 started as a cgi-bin script, adaptation of `webkit2png.py` and `pcidade.py`, [blog post](https://virtuallyfun.com/2014/03/03/surfing-modern-web-with-ancient-browsers/).